-The Preschool is licensed by the Department of Education and Communities for 40 children each day and priority is given to children in their year prior to school.
+The preschool is licensed by the Department of Education and Communities for 40 children each day and priority is given to children in their year prior to school.

 Children can attend 2 or 3 consecutive days per week- Monday/Tuesday or Monday/Tuesday/ Wednesday, or Thursday/Friday or Wednesday/Thursday/Friday.

-The Department of Education and Communities specifies staffing regulations and Lalor Park Preschool well exceeds these minimum standards in both Educator ratios and qualifications.
+The Department of Education and Communities specifies staffing regulations and Lalor Park Preschool well exceeds these minimum standards in both educator ratios and qualifications.
 We believe this is vital in the provision of high quality educational programs that facilitates children’s learning and development in preparation for their transition to school.

-All educators regularly attend courses and training in different areas of early childhood education to further contribute to the provision of a high quality program and learning environments for children.
+All educators regularly attend courses and training in different areas of early childhood education to keep their knowledge and practices up to date, refresh and extend their knowledge, and further contribute to the provision of a high quality programs and learning environments for children.